Skip to main content

 Long-Term Memory in Production

-For production, replace the in-memory store with a real backend:
+For production, replace the in-memory store with a real backend: The integration pattern is the same regardless of backend:

 1. Store — save facts/preferences after conversations